jamesqo/observable-vector/README.md

 ## So... what is this?

 Unforunately, Microsoft doesn't provide a default implementation of `IObservableVector`.
 This means that normally, you wouldn't be able to use it in your app without writing a lot of boilerplate code.
-This is where we come in.

-Observable Vector is an intuitive library that provides a default implementation of `IObservableVector`.
-It's simple to use, and easily extensible for your customized use cases.
+Observable Vector provides a default implementation of `IObservableVector` so you don't have to.
+It's simple to use and easy to extend.

 ## OK, great.
 How do I install this?